-Five March will open their residency at the Acid Bar at SWG3 in September.
-Picture; Acid Bar
+Five March to take up residency at The Acid Bar at SWG3

 What’s happening?
 Five March is set to take up a residency at the Acid Bar within SWG3 from early September.